 After the war and 40 years of changing its owner.
 In 1988 it was bought by the ERA Cooperative for the Disabled in Chorzów (today’s ERA LLC).
 For 11 years the complex buildings served as rehabilitation and holiday resort called "Dworek".
 Collecting resources for an investment and drawing up a concept of the reconstruction, expansion and modernization, required a certain amount of time.

-Eventually in 1999 an investment to modernise the building and build a high standard hotel was started.
-In 2003 a four-star hotel Hotel Pałac Czarny Las was opened.
-It is now an accommodation and training base at the highest level and welcomes its Guests into its unique interior.
+Eventually in 1999 an investment to modernize the building and build a high standard hotel started.
+In 2003 the four-star Hotel Palace Czarny Las was opened, which today creates an accommodation and training base at the highest level, welcoming its guests in exceptional interiors.